In response to a rise in supply chain attacks, the UK’s National Cyber Security Centre has released new guidance on supply chain security.

 Step 1: Map your third-party vendors

-The first step is identifying and mapping the critical assets in your organization that need to be prioritized and protected the most important (i.e. your “crown jewels”).
+The first step is identifying and mapping the critical assets in your organization that need to be prioritized and protected (i.e. your “crown jewels”).
 Among other needs, you’ll want to create security profiles for each supplier, define minimum security requirements for each security profile, and create a standard set of contractual clauses that cover a variety of incident scenarios.

 Step 2: Set security standards for your suppliers

-Next, you’ll want to clearly define security standards that each of your third-party vendors need to adhere to.
+Next, you’ll want to clearly define security standards that each of your third-party vendors needs to adhere to.
 These should include internal security policies, such as mandatory security training for employees; security maintenance protocols for the product itself; and standards for managing vendors’ third-party risk (i.e., your fourth parties).

 Step 3: Ensure vendor contracts align with your security standards

 Outlining security standards in your third-party contracts allows you to enforce compliance with these standards as a condition of doing business.
 This, in turn, gives suppliers extra motivation to ensure they are fulfilling their obligations.
-Additionally, you’ll want to build contracts that support your right to audit vendors with questionnaires, and require them to do the same with their third parties.
+Additionally, you’ll want to build contracts that support your right to audit vendors with questionnaires and require them to do the same with their third parties.

-With Panorays’ automated, easy-to-customize security questionnaires, you can easily verify that suppliers in your supply chain are in alignment with your company’s security policies, regulations and risk appetite — something a simple security ratings service cannot do.
+With Panorays’ automated, easy-to-customize security questionnaires, you can easily verify that suppliers in your supply chain are in alignment with your company’s security policies, regulations and risk appetite — something a simple security rating service cannot do.

 Step 4: Assess your security processes and vendor risk

 Next, you’ll want to start assessing your third-party risk.
-First, you should analyze your current approach to cybersecurity risk management, such as your organization’s processes for evaluating risk, key security stakeholders and any existing gaps.
+First, you should analyze your current approaches to cybersecurity risk management, such as your organization’s processes for evaluating risk, key security stakeholders and any existing gaps.
 This will give you a picture of your ability to accurately identify and address risk.
 From there, it’s time to start assessing risk within your existing contracts.

 Step 5: Remediate vulnerabilities